breandan/kotlingrad/README.md

 val h = f(x to 0.0, y to 0.0)                   // h: Const<Double> == 0 + sin(0 + 0) == 0
 ```

 However inferring arity for arbitrary expressions at compile-time would be difficult in the Kotlin type system.
-Instead, we can have the user specify it directly.
+Instead, we could let the user specify it directly.

 ```kotlin
 val x by Var()                                  // x: Variable<Double> inferred type